ArduPilot/ardupilot_wiki/common/source/docs/common-compass-setup-advanced.rst

    Loiter, RTL and AUTO performance.
 If it is 31% ~ 60% then the interference is in the "grey zone" where it may be ok (some users are fine, some are not).
-If it is higher than 60% you should try moving your APM/PX further up and away from the sources of interference or consider purchasing an external compass (or :ref:`GPS+compass module<common-positioning-landing-page>` (some of these)).
+If it is higher than 60% you should try moving your autopilot further up and away from the sources of interference or consider purchasing an external compass (or :ref:`GPS+compass module<common-positioning-landing-page>` (some of these)).